EthanAnderes/NonstationaryPhase.jl/README.md

 This will save `figure1.pdf` to the current directory.

-## Removing the package NonstationaryPhase
+### Removing the package

 You can either directly delete the package directory (e.g. use something like `rm -fr ~/.julia/v0.4/NonstationaryPhase` in the terminal).
 Or you can use the Julia package manager to remove it for you with the command `Pkg.rm("NonstationaryPhase")`.

 # Clone the package directly from github.

-If you want to avoid using the Julia package manager you can use the following code to download git repo `NonstationaryPhase` manually from the terminal.
+If you want to avoid using the Julia package manager you can use the following code to download the repo manually from the terminal.

 ```
 $ git clone https://github.com/EthanAnderes/NonstationaryPhase.jl.git
 ```

-Now you need too make sure Julia knows where to find `NonstationaryPhase.jl`.
+You need too make sure Julia knows where to find `NonstationaryPhase.jl`.

 ```julia
 julia> push!(LOAD_PATH, "<path to the directory containing NonstationaryPhase.jl>")
 ```

-Now you should be able to run the code for Figure 1 (for example) as follows.
+Now you should be able to run the following code to generate Figure 1 (for example).

 ```julia